SchoolOfCode/final-project-final-destination/backend_plan.md

 1. seed some data in users table ✅
 2. make a query to the database and check what we get back✅
-3. finish creating the schema (other tables)
+3. finish creating the schema (other tables) ✅
-4. seed the rest of the database
+4. seed the rest of the database ✅
-5. Make queries for the whole database
+5. Make queries for the whole database ✅
+6. import express
+7. use middleware to convert our data to JSON
+8. set up our root handlers - GET , POST , DELETE
+9. need to create helper functions